hosseinoliabak/cisco/Security/01_core_concepts.md

 * Provides data authentication and integrity using HMAC MD5 or HMAC SHA-1
 * Provides confidentiality using DES, 3DES, or AES
 * Enforces anti-replay protection
 * IP protocol 50.
-If NAT-T (UDP 4500) is in use, the ESP header is hidden behind a UDP header
+If NAT Traversal (UDP 4500) is in use, the ESP header is hidden behind a UDP header

 #### Authentication Header (AH):
 * Provides data authentication and integrity using HMAC MD5 or HMAC SHA-1